mikeingold/MeshIntegrals.jl/README.md

 - `lineintegral` for curve-like geometries or polytopes (e.g. `Segment`, `Ray`, `BezierCurve`, `Rope`, etc)
 - `surfaceintegral` for surfaces (e.g. `Disk`, `Sphere`, `CylinderSurface`, etc)
 - `volumeintegral` for (3D) volumes (e.g. `Ball`, `Cone`, `Torus`, etc)

+### Optional Keyword Arguments

+The `diff_method` keyword argument ...

+The `FP` keyword argument can be provided to specify the floating point precision level desired.
+This setting can be manipulated if your integrand function produces outputs with alternate floating point precision (e.g. `Float16`, `BigFloat`, etc) AND you'd prefer to avoid implicit type promotions.

 # Demo